 When Milevsky compared the rankings of 343 mutual funds performance before taxes compared to the rankings after taxes, the results were astounding.
 Fifty percent of the funds moved more than 19 spots comparing pre-tax returns to after-tax returns.
 For example, the biggest change occurred with the Montrusco Bolton US Index Fund, which ranked 66 best performance out of 343 funds before tax.
 When taxable distributions were taken into account, this fund dropped to 251 out of the same 343 funds.
 This fund’s ranking moved 185 positions.

 If you are looking to invest non-RRSP money, it is crucial that you are aware of the implications of tax.
-The biggest problem in the industry today is that we post pre-tax returns and not after tax returns.
-This may change one day but for now there is very limited information available regarding the tax efficiency of funds.
+The biggest problem in the industry today is that we post pre-tax returns and net after-tax returns.
+This may change one day but for now, there is very limited information available regarding the tax efficiency of funds.